1. Home

 Mortgage valuation

-This doesn't actually count as a survey - it's an assessment by your mortgage lender.
+This is not actually a survey - it's an assessment by your mortgage lender.
 They send a valuation specialist to value the property.
 This is to see if it's worth the money you will be paying, and if the lender should give you a mortgage on it.
 These valuations can vary from ‘drive by’ to a more in-depth inspection of the property.

 This is the most basic of reports.
 It gives an overview of the condition of the property.
-It may be needed for new builds, just to get a general assessment, but the majority of properties will instead need a Level 2 Homebuyers Survey.
+This might be suitable for new builds, just to get a general assessment, but most properties will instead need a Homebuyer Report (Level 2 Survey).

 Scottish Home Reports